 - Neither party provides household services to the other

-1. Relationship Details
+1. Relationship Details in the SS293 Form

 This usually includes both the party’s basic information, such as: